RouninMedia/DOCSS/README.md

 ```

-###Keeping Stylesheets Maintainable: An Important Consideration Relating to the 3 Concise Stylesheet Best Practices Above###
+###Keeping Stylesheets Legible & Maintainable:
+An Important Consideration Relating to the 3 Concise Stylesheet Best Practices Above###